Category | Awards |

 On this page: Award categories | 2024 winners | Previous year's winners

 The RNAO Recognition Awards are presented annually to recognize individuals and groups that make significant contributions to RNAO's mandate of speaking out for nursing and speaking out for health.
 To honour these individuals and groups, consider nominating a colleague, yourself or your organization for one of RNAO's prestigious Recognition Awards.
+Award recipients will be recognized at various key times throughout the year.
+Only the Student of Distinction and Leadership Award in Student Mentorship will be celebrated at the RNAO’s Annual General Meeting(AGM) in May 2025.

 Since graduating from Toronto Metropolitan University’s BScN program in 2020, Simon Donato-Woodger has worked on the COVID assistance and general medicine units at Kitchener’s Grand River Hospital, the acute care unit at Inuvik Regional Hospital in the Northwest Territories, and most recently the intensive care unit at Scarborough General Hospital.